j-guyon/CommandSchedulerBundle/README.md

  - cron expression (see [Cron format](http://en.wikipedia.org/wiki/Cron#Format) for informations)
  - output file
  - priority
-- A new console command `scheduler:execute [--dump]` which will be the single entry point to all commands
+- A new console command `scheduler:execute [--dump] [--no-output]` which will be the single entry point to all commands
 - Management of queuing and prioritization between tasks
 - Locking system, to stop scheduling a command that has returned an error
 - Translated in french and english